maarcweiss/maarcweiss/README.md

 - I am an independent security researcher and the Co-Founder and Lead Auditor at Enigma Dark, where I oversee smart contract security for large protocols such as Aave, Euler, Tapioca DAO, Silo, Credit Coop.

-- I am an in-house security researcher in TapiocaDAO and Ambit Finance
+- I am an in-house security researcher in TapiocaDAO and Hyperdrive

 - Additionally, I serve as a Security Researcher at Spearbit and Paladin Blockchain Security.